kiwi-src/notes/neural_network/cross_entropy_loss/README.md

 ## Upper Bound

-In case only the labels are known and not the inputs, the prediction that yields the lowest cross entropy is
+In case only the labels Y are known and not the inputs X, the prediction that yields the lowest cross entropy is

 ``` Python
 ratio_y1 = num_examples_y1 / num_examples